ENGLISH FOR CONGRESS POSITION PAPER (April 2018)

 substantially reduce the number of flights and seats available

 to serve the public.
-Telephone deregulation has
+Fortunately, they have since been

 greatly reduced the cost of communications for business and